-What affects moving costs in Southampton
+What affects cost planning for moves in Southampton

 Most cost variation comes from handling time, not road distance.
 A short move can still be expensive if the van has to stop 50 metres away, if the flat is up two tight flights of stairs, or if the route through the property involves awkward turns and repeated manoeuvring.
 By contrast, a slightly longer drive may still be efficient when both addresses have simple parking and easy access.